PIERCING AFTER CARE TIPS AND TRICKS

 NAVEL PIERCINGS

-Do: Clean it twice a day, once in the morning once at night, with clean hands and a cotton tip covered in a sterile saline solution top and bottom.
+Do: Clean it twice a day, Once in the morning once at night.
+With clean hands and a cotton tip covered in a sterile saline solution clean around the top and bottom of the piercing.

-Make sure to clean behind your piercing as well as bacteria and dry skin can hide inside your navel behind your piercing
+Make sure to clean in behind your piercing bar as well, This is due to bacteria building up behind the bar, Dead and dry skin can accumulate behind your navel bar making the area more susceptible to infection.

-Don’t: do any heavy lifting, avoid going to the gym for the first week or two.
-Avoid wearing any tight fitted clothing or high waisted pants.
+Don’t: Do any heavy lifting for the next two weeks at least, Avoid going to the gym and vigorous exercise for the first week or two.
+Avoid wearing any tight fitted clothing or high waisted pants, Wear low waisted, cropped or baggy clothing to minimize your jewelry getting caught on anything.

-Tips: navel piercings can be prone to keloids or hypertrophic scarring due to them being in a high movement area.
+Tips: Navel piercings can be prone to keloids or hypertrophic scarring due to them being in a high movement area on the body.

-What to expect: navel piercings tend to create a lot of discharge and crust.
-If your discharge is clear or white it’s considered normal.
+What to expect: Navel piercings tend to create a lot of discharge and crusties.
+If your discharge is clear or white color that is considered normal and indicates that the body is healing.

 LIP PIERCINGS